What’s the difference between a refugee claim and an H&C claim?Updated April 29

 The law says that people can only ever make one refugee claim in Canada.

-So if you already made a claim, you cannot make another one.
+So if you already made a claim, you can't make another one.

 Refugee claim in another country

-You cannot make a refugee claim in Canada if:
+You can't make a refugee claim in Canada if:

 - you were found to be a in another country, and